CCrocilla/horizon-shop/README.md

 <details>
     <summary>Alternative/Exception Flow</summary>

+- Users not logged in that try to access the Dashboard Page are redirected to the Sign In Page and a notification is displayed.
+- Users not logged in that try to access are presented with an Authentication Error message in any other page of the Dashboard Page.
 - When the user selects a non-existent page, a 404 Error Page will be prompted guiding the user back to Home Page.
 </details>
 <br/>